wcota/dynSIS/README.md

-# Simulation of Markovian epidemic models on large networks: SIS algorithm
+# Simulation of Markovian epidemic models on networks: SIS-II algorithm

 ## Synopsis